-Note: standard deviation is bracketed below each coefficient, , , indicate coefficient is significant under 1%, 5%, 10% level
+Note: standard deviation is bracketed below each coefficient, \\\, \\, \ indicate coefficient is significant under 1%, 5%, 10% level

-6.Conclusions
+6. Conclusions

-This paper has attempted to examine the crucial question of whether MMFs development has an impact on the liquidity risk of traditional commercial banks in China, a country that experienced phenomenal growth of MMFs from 2012 to 2021.
-With a dataset comprising a panel of all the listed banks in China, we find robust evidence that the development of MMFs intensifies the bank liquidity risk.
+This paper has attempted to examine the crucial question of whether MMFs development has an impact on the liquidity risk of traditional commercial banks in China, a country that experienced phenomenal growth of MMFs from 2012 to 2021.With a dataset comprising a panel of all the listed banks in China, we find robust evidence that the development of MMFs intensifies the bank liquidity risk.
 Moreover, the heterogeneity analysis demonstrates that the above nexus is heterogeneous among banks with different characteristics, such as bank type, size and capital adequacy ratio.
 Further we find that the interbank liability channel is the main mediating channel for the nexus between MMFs and bank liquidity risk.
 As wholesale financing is less stable than deposits taking, making banks more dependent on wholesale financing is a threat to the healthy development of traditional commercial banks.

 The deposit-like features of MMFs in China make MMFs extremely competitive in China.
-Especially under the new regulations on asset management4, the regulators prohibited banks from guaranteeing a rate of return on WMPs, which were competitors of MMFs.
+Especially under the new regulations on asset management, the regulators prohibited banks from guaranteeing a rate of return on WMPs, which were competitors of MMFs.
 Since the establishment of new regulations on asset management, MMFs have grown fast.
 MMFs have expanded by nearly RMB 14 trillion, which contain MMFs regulated by CSRC of nearly RMB 4 trillion and cash management WMPs regulated by CSIRC of nearly RMB 10 trillion.
 Based on the analysis in this paper above, the excessive growth of MMFs is not conducive to the stability of the banking system.
 The close "entanglement" of MMFs with the traditional commercial banks allows the funds to take full advantage of its risk association with banks and indirectly take up the central bank's liquidity support and deposit insurance, which triggers emergency intervention of the central bank and breeds moral hazard in times of crisis.
-In order to promote the healthy development of banks in China, we should limit the irrational expansion of MMFs.
-Firstly, the scope of the use of the amortized cost method should be limited.
-The MMFs whose major investments are non-sovereign securities with credit risk should be valued with a flexible end-of-day net asset value (NAV) method.
-The change of valuation method will make MMFs apart from deposits provided by traditional banks.
-Secondly, whether to allow banks to make advances to MMFs should be assessed.
-If we allow banks to provide liquidity advances for MMFs, the liquidity risk of MMFs can be quickly transmitted to banking system through the funds advance channel in the event of MMFs runs.
-Thirdly, whether there should be tax advantages when participating in the interbank market through MFMs mediating channel should be further considered.
-The tax advantages may make traditional banks become the main institutional investors of MMFs, which attributes the vulnerabilities of MMFs.

-4 In April 2018, the people's bank of China and four financial regulatory agencies jointly issued rules to eliminate implicit guarantees, regulatory arbitrage and maturity mismatch in the asset management sector.
+&lt;sup>4 In April 2018, the people's bank of China and four financial regulatory agencies jointly issued rules to eliminate implicit guarantees, regulatory arbitrage and maturity mismatch in the asset management sector.